How outdoor play-based learning grows children’s skills and resilience

 - No licking – don’t put anything in your mouth

-- Staying within the red roped area
+- Stay within the red roped area, we don’t go beyond it.

 - Listening to the words of adults at all times